 Cook Hall 102

-Education: B.Ed., M.Ed.
-University of Washington
+Education: B.Ed., M.Ed. with ESL focus, University of Washington in Seattle, WA

 Professor Wendy Sagers has been teaching in the English Language and Culture Program at Linfield since 2002.
 She graduated with her bachelor of education degree in biology, science and math from the University of Washington in 1990.
 Prior to coming to Linfield, she taught secondary math, science and ESL in Washington and California for seven years, and English conversation in Japan for two.
 Professor Sagers is specifically interested in using technology, expanding vocabulary and promoting cultural awareness to enhance learning.

 Cook Hall 103